components-web-app/api-components-bundle/README.md

 ## Factories
 Every entity has a factory which can be used to create the entity.
 Options are passed to a factory as an array and an exception thrown if an unsupported key is defined.
 Entities are also validated when created with a factory, with an exception thrown if validation fails.

+## Contributing
+Contributions are welcome - even if it is just writing a test for a feature that already exists.
+[Report new issues](https://github.com/silverbackis/ApiComponentBundle/issues) or [Create a pull request](https://github.com/silverbackis/ApiComponentBundle/pulls)

 ## Testing
 As some tests are in Symfony and others use behat, please be sure not to run symfony's `/vendor/bin/simple-phpunit` and instead run `/bin/phpunit` if you are nice enough to contribute any time and energy to improving this bundle.
 This script simply sets the PHPUnit version first so that no matter the environment a default PHPUnit version is installed and Behat/The test Kernel can use this as well.